22Neves/devsite-docs/guides/checkout-pro/overview.en.md

 ---
 product_landing_how_integrate:
  - title: How to integrate
- - sub_title: Learn the steps you need to follow to integrate this solution.
+ - sub_title: Learn about the steps you need to follow to integrate this solution.
  - image: https://http2.mlstatic.com/storage/dx-devsite/docs-assets/custom-upload/2025/1/25/1740511571091-Group94928.png
  - image_text: Explore code examples
  - image_text_link: /developers/en/live-demo/checkout-pro